 elf Poreless Putty Primer

-Third is the elf Poreless Putty Primer.
 It is the cheapest of all three primers, and it honestly works darn good when it comes to how to fill in pores on the face.
 This will fill about 90% of your pores, and it dries down with a mildly tacky finish.
 It will not control oil production, and it lacks the soft and blurring effect of Tatcha.
 This primer is my number three choice and it is perfectly good for daily use, especially with the price tag.

-Shop Pore Filling Primers
+Shop The Primers

-In conclusion of how to cover pores with makeup, the key to getting a good fill is using a primer that does its job correctly.
+The key to getting a good fill is using a primer that does its job correctly.
 When you can physically see the primer inside of the pore holes, you know that it is creating an even layer for makeup application that will prevent textured skin.
 So many primers slap claims on the tube that they will fill pores and blur the skin, but most fail miserably.
-These three recommendations absolutely work on even the worst pores.
-Getting a smooth makeup look is a breeze!
+Do you struggle with your pores?
 Until next time, continue to let your true beauty shine.

 Discover More Primers to Try: